 Map quizzes cannot be made-up under any circumstances.
 Quizzes can't be taken earlier than or later than the regular map quiz.
 However, if you miss a map quiz, all is not lost.
-The lowest one of the three map quizzes will be dropped.
+The lowest two of the map quizzes will be dropped.

 Make-up exams must be arranged in advance with me.
 A phone call (leave message) before the exam or an e-mail before the exam suffices.
 Make-up exams have 25% deducted from the score.
 An exam is considered a make-up if it is not taken at the regularly scheduled time.
-See Social Science Guidelines on pp. 5-7.
+See Social Science Guidelines on pages 5 and 6.